Special unipotent representations of real classical groups: counting and reduction: The main results

 Let $\{\check e,\check h,\check f\}$ be an $\fsl_{2}$-triple in $\check \g$ representing $\ckcO$, namely $\check e\in \check \CO$.
 The element $\check h/2$ is semisimple, and its $\Inn(\check \g)$-orbit is uniquely determined by $\ckcO.$ Using the identification \be \Inn(\check \g)\backslash \{\textrm{semisimple element in $\check \g$}\}=W\backslash \ckhha=W\backslash \hha^*, \ee we pick an element $\lambda_{\check \CO}\in \hha^*$ that represents the same element in $ W\backslash \hha^*$ as $\check h/2$.
 As in \cite[Section 5]{BVUni}, $\lambda_{\check \CO}$ determines an infinitesimal character (namely an algebraic character of $\CZ(\g)$), also called the infinitesimal character associated to $\ckcO$.
 Write $I_{\check \CO}:=I_{\star, \check \CO}:=I_{\lambda_{\check \CO}}$ for the maximal ideal of $\CU(\g)$, only dependent on $\check \CO$.
 (The subscript $\star$ is one of the labels in the table.)

 Let denote the Barbasch-Vogan dual of $\check \CO$, namely the unique Zariski open $\Ad(\g)$-orbit in the associated variety of $I_{\check \CO}$.
-See \cite[Appendix]{BVUni} and \cite[Section 1]{BMSZ0}.
+See \cite[Appendix]{BVUni}, and \cite[Section 1]{BMSZ0} for the case of $\star = \widetilde{C}$.
 (This duality notion is a recasting in terms of representation theory of a duality notion defined combinatorially by Spaltenstein in \cite{Spa}.)
-Note that a primitive ideal of $\CU(\g)$ equals the maximal ideal $I_{\check \CO}$ if and only if it has infinitesimal character $\lambda_{\check \CO}$ and its associated variety equals the Zariski closure of $\CO$ in $\g^*$.

 Following Barbasch-Vogan \cite{BVUni}, define the set of the special unipotent representations of $G$ attached to $\ckcO$ by